MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ![gardner](https://github.com/MScBiomedicalInformatics/MSIB32500/blob/master/cheatsheets/tarbell.jpeg)

+- A High Performing Computing (HPC), is a **multi-user environment**.

-- HPC is a multi-user environment.
-In order to ensure an effective usage of the available resources some sort of management of the workload is necessary.
-This task is accomplished by a Resource Manager (RM), a program (or set of programs that work together) that assigns the resources to the users according to the system current and expected load, the user needs, and a predefined assignment policy.
-This means that the user does not run their application directly, but instead *“asks”* the system to run the application, by means of a job script. **The Resource Manager parses the script, and tries to optimize the usage of the available resources, scheduling the execution of the applications (jobs) at different times, and on different nodes/cores in the cluster.** There are many Resource Manager software available.
+- A Resource Manager (RM) program (or set of programs) is needed to ensure an effective usage of the available resources.

+- The **RM** program assigns the resources to the users according to the system's **current and expected load, the user needs, and a predefined assignment policy.**

+- The user does *not run their application directly*, but instead **“asks”** the RM system to run the application, by means of a **job script.**

+- The RM parses **the script**, and tries to optimize the usage of the available resources, scheduling the execution of the applications (jobs) at different times, and on different nodes/cores in the cluster.

+- There are many Resource Manager software available.
 On the CRI's HPC, a combination of the **MOAB (scheduler)** and **Torque (resource manager)** is used.

 - By default, you will be logged into to the 'log-in' nodes **(in001 or in002)**, from there you will have access to the **storage/labshares** and **scratch** spaces (1Gb and 56 Gb speeds respectively).